 Scholarships for Global Study

-The following scholarship and research grants are available to undergraduates studying abroad.
+The following scholarships and research grants are available to undergraduates studying abroad.
 Interested students should contact the Center for Global Study and Engagement which can direct you to the appropriate contacts.
 Information on post-graduation opportunities is available here.
 For information on financial aid for study abroad, please see Finances.
 For a comprehensive listing of scholarships for study abroad, please visit studyabroadfunding.org.

 Grants are available to students who are interested in completing a research project abroad, over and above the general coursework of their study abroad program.

 Students who submit research proposals involving human subjects must adhere to the following IRB guidelines:

 - Students should consult a faculty advisor at the time of their SIRF application.
 The faculty advisor should be someone who is familiar with the norms governing research in the student's host country.
 That person can be either a Dickinson faculty member or a faculty member at the host institution.

 - Students should submit to the faculty advisor a document that clearly articulates the purpose and methods of the proposed study.
 This document should be signed by both the faculty advisor and the student, and submitted as part of the student's SIRF application.

 - If students plan to conduct research in a host country that has an internationally recognized IRB system and can handle human subjects protection requests expeditiously, the student should submit a protocol to that IRB (with assistance from their faculty advisor)